kvarak/dnd/docs/_Classes/warlock.md

 - #### Paper Boat
     *Prerequisite: Pact of the Tome feature*

     Your book of shadows becomes filled with sea charts and navigational maps.
-You gain proficiency with navigator’s tools and cartographer’s tools, and your Book of Shadows is able to act as both.
-You can’t become lost as long as you have your Book of Shadows.
+You gain the *Astronomy - Navigation* skill and its prerequisite and your Book of Shadows is able to act as navigation tools.
+You can not become lost as long as you have your Book of Shadows.

     By performing a 1 minute ritual with your Book of Shadows, you can transform it into a paper boat large enough to carry one Medium creature or object.
 The boat is impervious to water and damage, but lacks any means of propulsion.
 The boat can hold up to 500 pounds, instantly turning back into a book if more weight is placed onto it.
 You can transform the boat back into a book through the same ritual.

 - #### Pod Leader
-    Your swimming speed increases by 10 feet.
+    Your swimming speed increases by 10 ft.
 While in water, friendly creatures within 30 feet of you gain a swimming speed equal to their movement speed.

 - #### Sea Serpent
     *Prerequisites: Pact of the Chain feature*